ev-glitch/somechat/README.md

-# dumbchat client written in c
+# somechat client written in c